Saturday, June 30, 2012

 Tomorrow was "one" too, he knew.

-A couple of times he reiterated the statements for confirmation.
 The chap had recognised a fellow scribe.
-After eyeing the scrawl of the date in the notebook he had turned to the newspaper, fortuitously opened on the Opinion page ( — a Yale man outlining the complexities of the continuing Syrian troubles).
-On the Opinion page the date is always centred and prominent.
+After eyeing the scrawl of the date in the notebook he had turned to the newspaper, fortuitously opened on the Opinion page (Yale man outlining the complexities of the continuing Syrian troubles).
+On the Opinion page the date was always centred and prominent.

 Yes, thirtieth.
 And tomorrow "one".